Children taking the RainReach Pledge

 It encourages learning by doing for kids of age 9-15 years with support from teachers and water industry volunteers or Water Mentors.

-1. Installation of a rainwater harvest (RWH) system with filtrations system to turn rainwater to safe, high-hygiene drinking water.
+1. Installation of a rainwater harvest (RWH) system with filtration to upgrade to safe, clean drinking water.

-3. Installing of a rain gauge weather station to help kids learn how to measure rainfall, data-log and understand its correlation to rainwater harvested.
+3. A manual rain gauge weather station helps kids learn to measure rainfall, to data-log and understand Connect to Catchment-Collection-Consumption.

 Seven software components